DoraUtforskaren/GreenHouse/README.md

 # GreenHouse
-A miniatyr of a greenhouse with a, keypad, Temerature sensor, Sun tracker,  Display.
+A miniature of a greenhouse with a keypad, temperature sensor, photo sensor, servo motor, led, and Display presenting values.
+All are connected to Microchip (Atmel) SAM3X8E.